Connections

 A note about keepAlive

-Before Mongoose 5.2.0, you needed to enable the keepAlive option to initiate TCP keepalive to prevent "connection closed" errors errors.
+Before Mongoose 5.2.0, you needed to enable the keepAlive option to initiate TCP keepalive to prevent "connection closed" errors.
 However, keepAlive has been true by default since Mongoose 5.2.0, and the keepAlive is deprecated as of Mongoose 7.2.0.
 Please remove keepAlive and keepAliveInitialDelay options from your Mongoose connections.

 Replica Set Connections